AMekss/jquery.quicktip/README.md

 ## How to use? ##

-1) Ensure that jQuery is available into your project
+1. Ensure that jQuery is available into your project
-2) Include quicktip's js and css files into your project
+2. Include quicktip's js and css files into your project
-3) Call $(selector).quicktip(options) once somewhere on page load Thats it, for every element which match selector defined in third step quicktip will be bind on the fly.
+3. Call `$(selector).quicktip(options)` once somewhere on page load

+Thats it, for every element which match selector defined in third step quicktip will be bind on the fly.
 And no matter does this element exist on page load or will appear later.

 ### Example ###

+Enable javascript hook

 ```javascript
 $(function(){